CEOS-ARD - Optical - Surface Temperature

 Cloud optimized file formats are recommended.

-Identifier: pxl.example
+Identifier: pxl.metadata-machine-readability-st2

 Threshold requirements: